-The 2021 AAP has several purposes:
+The 2022 AAP has several purposes:

-- Review community needs and priorities for addressing those needs as identified in the 2020-2024 5-Year Consolidated Plan (CP), - Report objectives and outcomes identified in the CP, - Describe activities to be undertaken during the 2021 program year, using federal dollars to address those needs, and - Report amount and type of private funds that will be leveraged through the use of these federal dollars.
+- Review community needs and priorities addressing needs identified in the 2020-2024 CP, - Report on objectives and outcomes identified in the CP and addressed in the AAP, - Describe activities undertaken in the program year using grant funds to address those needs, and - Report amount and type of private funds to be leveraged through use of these federal dollars.

-The 2021 AAP also serves as the City's application to HUD for these funds.
-The objectives and activities established in this plan also provide a framework for assessing the City's performance in achieving its overall community development goals.
+As the City's application for CDBG and HOME funds, the AAP includes objectives and activities established to provide a framework for assessing the City's performance in achieving its overall community development goals.